 • Attachment 1: Project Narrative (12-page limit): Upload as "ProjectNarrative.pdf."
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings, etc.) used to describe the project.
-Inclusion of URLs that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and will result in administrative withdrawal of the application.
+Inclusion of URLs that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.

-Describe the proposed project in detail using the outline below.
 The inclusion of preliminary data relevant to prostate cancer and the proposed project is encouraged but not required.
 Any preliminary data provided should be from the PI or member(s) of the collaborating team.